 When the program began in 1990, there were seven volunteers.
 Today, according to the Massage Magazine article“Newborns Benefit from Hospital Cuddle Program,” written by Larry Schwingel, there are more than 130 volunteers, most of them older adults, who give over 10,000 hours of service a year.
 While the cuddlers do not provide infant massage, the caring touch helps calm babies experiencing pain and separation anxiety.

-Schwingel explains since ideally the touch should be provided by a parent, a team of physicians, nurses and other specialists are teaching parents and caretakers proper baby-care techniques.
+Schwingel explains that, ideally, a parent's touch should be provided, a team of physicians, nurses, and other specialists are teaching parents and caretakers proper baby-care techniques.
 Training includes a skin-to-skin method for treating infants in the isolette or massage, when appropriate.